eddietaylor/securities-analysis/README.md

   <summary>Expand for details</summary>
 To run algorithmic trading bots, we need infrastructure which is reliable and secure.
 Setting up your own physical server is not necessary since we can easily rent cloud infrastructure at low cost.

 First, spin up a virtual machine at https://www.digitalocean.com/ (they call them droplets) with a minimum of 2 GB RAM.
+For more info on creating a production-ready server, see: https://docs.digitalocean.com/tutorials/recommended-droplet-setup/

 ## **SSH Encryption**